-Dec 18/07: Lockheed Martin announces that L-3 Electronics Systems Canada has joined its Combat Systems Integrator bif team, alongside Saab Systems, IBM Canada, xwave and CAE Professional Services.
+Dec 18/07: Team Lockheed.
+Lockheed Martin announces that L-3 Electronics Systems Canada has joined its Combat Systems Integrator bid team, alongside Saab Systems, IBM Canada, xwave and CAE Professional Services.
 L-3 is involved in the CP-140 Aurora Avionics Optimized Weapons Systems Management contract, and led the Tribal Class Update and Modernization Project (TRUMP) for Canada’s aged destroyers.

-Sept 5/07: General Dynamics Canada announces its team for the [at the time] $1.1 billion Halifax Class Modernization (HCM) – Combat Systems Integration (CSI) program, which will be based on Thales’ TACTICOS.
+Sept 5/07: Team GD.
+General Dynamics Canada announces its team for the [at the time] $1.1 billion Halifax Class Modernization (HCM) – Combat Systems Integration (CSI) program, which will be based on Thales’ TACTICOS.

 General Dynamics Canada is heading the team.
 They currently act as the integrated mission systems contractor for Canada’s new CH-148/H-92 maritime helicopters, and the AIMP program to improve the CP-140 Aurora maritime patrol aircraft fleet.
 GD Avanced Information Systems brings their experience with the USA’s Littoral Combat Ships.
 Thales Nederland and Thales Canada bring their TACTICOS command and control system ship-sets, which serve with 13 different navy customers on 12 different ship types.
 They also bring a position as the established radar provider for the Halifax Class, and their recent SIRIUS IRST system win.

-April 11/07: Lockheed Martin announces its intention to pursue the Halifax class’ mid-life modernization program, and unveils its team at the annual CANSEC trade show in Ottawa.
+April 11/07: Team Lockheed.
+Lockheed Martin announces its intention to pursue the Halifax class’ mid-life modernization program, and unveils its team at the annual CANSEC trade show in Ottawa.
 Their combat system will be based on Saab’s 9LV.